-Use the filters in the upper right to select the timeframe, geographic region, and traffic source (desktop or mobile) for the analysis.
+Use the filters in the upper right to select the timeframe, geographic region, and traffic source (desktop or mobile) of your analysis.

-Gender distribution: Breakdown by male and female visits in percentages
+Gender distribution: Percent breakdown of visitors by male and female.

-Age distribution: Breakdown by age - six groups, starting at age 18
+Age distribution: Percent breakdown by age - six groups, starting at age 18.

-Note: The table view is only available in Research Intelligence > Industry Research > Web Industry Analysis > Audience > Demographics.
+The table view is only available in Market Analysis > Web Market Analysis > Audience > Demographics.

 Similarweb has access to hundreds of thousands of internal analytics accounts that provide us with their demographic information (age and gender).
 Similarweb also has the largest and most diverse contributor network in the industry.
 Combining these data sources enables us to build audience profiles and map out the web by seeing the digital journey of hundreds of millions of users.

-How does Google Analytics collect their demographic information?
+How does Google Analytics collect its demographic information?

-Google Analytics uses third-party DoubleClick cookies to collect the demographic information stored in the cookies.
+Google Analytics uses third party DoubleClick cookies to collect demographic information stored in the cookies.

-Similarweb's model was built using our extensive direct measurement data set combined with our global contributor network.
+Similarweb's model was built using our extensive direct measurement data set combined with our global contributory network.